annotation/stam/README.md

 Moreover, an Annotation can have multiple annotation data associated.
 The result is that multiple annotations with the exact same content require less storage space, and searching and indexing is facilitated.

 Through the `data` property, multiple instances of `AnnotationData` *MAY* be associated with an `Annotation`, when this is the case, a strong dependency relation between the data *MUST* be assumed in the interpretation.
-The data is also assumed to be complete, you *SHOULD NOT* add data to existing annotations at a later point.
+Like `AnnotationData` itself, the data is also assumed to be complete and immutable;
+you *SHOULD NOT* add data to existing annotations at a later point.
 If these conditions are not fulfilled, you *SHOULD* use multiple `Annotation`s instead, including possibly an `Annotation` on the original `Annotation` (i.e. a higher-order annotation via `AnnotationSelector`).

 The `data` property and the `AnnotationData` instances can for example be used to express things like (non-normative!):